ronhuafeng/dockerHDDM/README.md

 ## How to use this docker image

 First, install docker and test it.
-There are many tutorial on this, here is one on [docker's website](https://docs.docker.com/engine/install/ubuntu/) for linux.
+There are many tutorials on this, here is one on [docker's website](https://docs.docker.com/engine/install/ubuntu/) for linux.

-Then, just pull the docker image from docker hub:
+Then, pull the current docker image from docker hub:

 ```
-docker pull hcp4715/hddm:example
+docker pull hcp4715/hddm:container
 ```

 **Note**: you may need sudo permission to run `docker`.